john-daciuk/portfolio/index.md

 <a href="DL-final-project training.html" target="_blank"> Learn more about the data collection and training </a>
 <a href="DL-final-project-results.html" target="_blank"> See generated paintings and analysis of trained GANs </a>

 ## Reinforcement Learning Project (2019)
 Researched and implemented theory to train linear models from scratch and neural nets with TensorFlow for OpenAI Gym control environments.
 <a href="rl.html" target="_blank"> See the jupyter notebook </a>

+## Programming and Problem Solving Projects
+PPS is a course I took at columbia which emphasizes collaboration on difficult open-ended problems to be solved through programming.
+For the project 'Lunch' <a href="lunch" target="_blank"> (see the paper) </a> my team built an autonomous agent capable of coordinating strategy with the other teams' agents.
+For the project 'Mutation', my team used theory from causal inference to build a model capable of predicting underlying mutation rules from many observations of digital experiments <a href="mutation" target="_blank"> (see the paper) </a>.
+For another project my team analyzed the robustness of different systems of voting and representation to gerrymandering.
+We tessellated a fictitious country of 300,000+ voters with Voronoi districts and simulated results using SciPy and Monte-Carlo techniques <a href="threeland" target="_blank"> (see the paper) </a>.
+The project 'Flip', similar to 'Lunch', emphasized building an agent that could strategize dynamically.
+We had a class tournament to simulate hundreds of 1 on 1 matches between the different teams and my team came in 2nd place out of 8 <a href="flip" target="_blank"> (see the paper) </a>.

 ## Playlist Recommendation with Spotify’s Million Playlist Dataset (2018)
 Utilized Python, Pandas, scikit-learn and random forests to build a recommendation system able to generate playlists; evaluated with r-precision.